l-schulte/waypack-machine/README.md

-# NPM Wayback Machine
+# NPM Waypack Machine

-A minimal Flask-based web server that allows you to fetch and redirect to specific versions of npm packages based on a given timestamp.
+A wayback machine for the package manager npm.
+Minimal Flask-based web server that allows you to fetch and redirect to specific versions of npm packages based on a given timestamp.

 ## Features